2i2c-org/team-compass/organization/service-model.md

 Example 1: a member community co-funds roadmap project that leads with **Build**, but also involves running a prototype hub (**Operate**) and extra upstream engagement (**Steward**) as result.

 Example 2: A member with no hub points a directed engagement entirely at **Steward** because they wish for directed support to go towards an upstream community they depend on.

+Example 3: A member joins another community's hub.
+They share the cost of that community's **Operate** and use **Connect & Advise** to design their shared sociotechnical community.